 A: That's what everyone said, in every industry, for every technology.
 77 percent of manufacturers have already implemented AI 2025 AI Adoption Across Industries: Trends You Don't Want to Miss-if manufacturing can do it, so can you.

-A: 94 percent of cases with negative ROI come from organizations that allocate less than 10 percent of the IT budget to AI 9 AI Implementation Pitfalls That Can Cripple Any Project - Shelf.
+A: 94 percent of cases with negative ROI come from organizations that allocate less than 10 percent of their IT budget to AI.
 Not investing in change costs more than investing.
-Email example shows ROI in 3 months.
+The email example shows ROI in 3 months.

 A: Your customers got used to CDs, then websites, then mobile, then digital.
 They will also get used to AI.
 The problem is not them, it's you.